delphictruth/whenedenwaslost-01/src/site/notes/Rodia.md

 A prestigious concert hall located in Equator City.
 It is a larger, half-egg shaped construction made of durasteel and transparisteel.
 It is apparently spacious enough to hold "at least 5 light freighters."

 ### Samana
 Samana is the second city on Betu and almost entirely underwater.
-It is technically possible to land in Samana, but most control officers direct air traffic to the spaceport in [[Rodia#Equator City\|Rodia#Equator City]].
+It is technically possible to land in Samana, but most control officers direct air traffic to the spaceport in [[Rodia#Equator City\|Equator City]].